singulatron/superplatform/README.md

 ### Quickly Build Backendless AI Apps [x]

-Build backendless application by using Singulatron as a database and AI prompting API.
+Build backendless application by using Superplatform as a database and AI prompting API.
 Like Firebase, but with a focus on AI.

 ### Develop Microservices-Based AI Applications [ ]

-Build your own backend services around Singulatron, which itself is built on a microservices architecture.
-Run these services outside or inside the Singulatron platform.
+Build your own backend services around Superplatform, which itself is built on a microservices architecture.
+Run these services outside or inside the Superplatform platform.

 ### Deploy Third-Party AI Apps Easily [ ]

-Singulatron is designed to make deploying third-party AI applications straightforward.
-With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Singulatron seamlessly integrates other applications into its ecosystem.
+Superplatform is designed to make deploying third-party AI applications straightforward.
+With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Superplatform seamlessly integrates other applications into its ecosystem.

 <p align="center">
   <a href="https://singulatron.com/assets/chat.png?refresh=3" target="_blank">